Inverse problem on conservation laws

 Consider a linear $r$th order ordinary differential equation $L=0$ with leading coefficient~1.
 Then the Lagrange identity implies that this equation admits~$r$ totally linearly independent integrating factors~$\lambda^s$ that are functions of~$t$ only and satisfy the adjoint of the equation $L=0$.
 Hence, the Darboux operator $\mathrm{DT}(\lambda^1,\dots,\lambda^r)^\dag$ coincides with the operator associated with the equation $L=0$.
 This observation leads to the following proposition.

 \begin{proposition} Let $L=0$ be a linear $r$th order ordinary differential equation with leading coefficient~1.
-For the representation~\eqref{eq:ODEFormInverseCL} constructed with~$p=r$ totally linearly independent integrating factors depending only on~$t$, the adjoint Darboux operator coincides with the differential operator associated with the equation, and $H=u$. \end{proposition}
+For the representation~\eqref{eq:ODEFormInverseCL} constructed with~$p=r$ totally linearly independent integrating factors depending only on~$t$, the adjoint Darboux operator coincides with the differential operator associated with the equation, and $H=u$ modulo adding an arbitrary solution of the equation. \end{proposition}

 It is obvious that each linear ordinary differential equation also admits integrating factors that depend on derivatives of $u$.
 The representation~\eqref{eq:ODEFormInverseCL} constructed with using such integrating factors involves, even for linear equations, expressions nonlinear in derivatives of $u$.